tarcisiofonseca/Music-VideoDownloader/README.md

 ## Requirements

 Just a Google account.
-The script uses Google Colab environment to download the files directly to your Google Drive, so you can use it even on smartphones without [Termux](https://termux.dev/en/) or a rooted device.
+The script uses Google Colab environment to download the files directly to your Google Drive, so you can use it even on non-rooted smartphones or without [Termux](https://termux.dev/en/).

 ## First steps